dosbox-staging/dosbox-staging.github.io/content/downloads/windows/index.md

 ### <a name="ms-ss"></a> Microsoft Defender SmartScreen

 Starting in Windows 8, Microsoft's SmartScreen pop-up encumbers the execution of newly-developed applications.
-This process involves developers paying Microsoft's EV certification vendors a yearly fee and putting the software on Windows Store<sup>[1]</sup>.
+To prevent this, developers are expected to pay Microsoft's EV certification vendors a yearly fee and put the software on Windows Store<sup>[1]</sup>.

 As dosbox-staging is a volunteer effort, we are not in a position to make such payments.
 We therefore ask users to manually unblock dosbox-staging and be